a-sadegh63/iv-select/README.md

 `$('#select-id').val(['volvo', 'saab']); //set value of a multiple HTML select`
 3. **Initialize value**
 to set initialize value (default value) for iv_select, you must have a data-iv-init-value attribute in the HTML select before converting it to iv_select.
+4. **Override settings globally**
+The iv select uses the iv_settings object to hold project properties and every element's settings and styles.
+If you override every property of the iv_settings object, the settings globally changed for each iv select

 ***Function Reference***
 | function          | arguments                                                                             | return value                                        |
 |-------------------|---------------------------------------------------------------------------------------|-----------------------------------------------------|